Jomik/klipper-z-tramming/README.md

 If we have to rotate clockwise by 1 hour and 20 minutes, it means that we need to rotate the motor 1 full rotation for the hour, then another third of a rotation for the 20 minutes.
-Calculation is done using the pitch of your lead screw.
+Calculation is done using the lead of your lead screw.
 This is the only input you need to provide.

 As more people use this and contribute,